 - Appraiser’s fees: Hiring an estate appraiser may be necessary, depending on the nature of the estate.
 The personal representative must maximize the value of the estate, which is possible only if that value is known.
 An appraiser can be used to give an educated estimate of the value of the real estate, jewelry, antiques, collectibles, and a business owned by the deceased.
 It wouldn’t be wise to put items of value up for sale without knowing what a fair price would be.

 - Accountant’s fees: Retaining an accountant may be necessary, given the nature and complexity of the estate.
 Know when you might be getting in over your head when it comes to keeping track of the estate’s books, especially if accounting and business math are not your strong points.
 A personal representative could be held personally liable for financially mismanaging an estate, so get professional help if you feel the need.

-In sum, an individual engaged in the probate process can anticipate spending a minimum of $350 in fixed costs plus commissions and fees, which in Washington are generally based on hours worked and must be approved by the Court.
-RCW 11.48.210
+What is the cost of probate?
+In sum, an individual engaged in the probate process can anticipate spending a minimum of $350 in fixed costs, plus commissions and fees.
+In Washington, commissions and fees are generally based on hours worked and must be approved by the court.